GiulioRossetti/ndlib/docs/network_builder_ndql_block_catalog.md

 ## 8. Builder-Only Utility Blocks

 Some blocks are not model dynamics themselves, but they make the builder usable for complex models.

+Status: implemented in the current branch across the runtime blocks, dashboard palette, parser whitelist, and generated Python code path.

 | Block | Purpose |
 | --- | --- |